How to Title Your Novel

 Plot-Driven Novel Titles (Motifs):

-But what if my title idea doesn't fit into this breakdown?
+What if my title doesn't follow this method?

 Brooklyn by Colm Toíbín.
-This novel is character-driven, yet it's named after its setting rather than its character or theme.
-Why?
-Because in the novel, the city of Brooklyn represents change and growth–some of the themes the novel explores.
+This award-winning, character-driven novel is named after its setting rather than its protagonist or theme, as the setting itself is symbolic of growth and change, two themes the novel explores.